ExtraBinoss/ExtraBinoss/README.md

 - 🚀 4 years of hands-on coding experience, starting with C and evolving into C++, Python, and beyond.
 - 🎓 Studying at Epitech, where I built a strong foundation without relying on AI tools.
 - 🌐 I enjoy exploring new technologies, especially in web development (Three.js, React, Vue, TypeScript).
-- 🕹️ Fascinated by 3D, CyberSecurity, and simulation projects.
+- 🕹️ Fascinated by 3D, CyberSecurity, and developing software useful for people.
 - 🧠 Always learning and currently working on a node-based editor that lets you create visuals in 3D on the web, using Three.JS.

 ### Job researching